 The withdrawal of the United Kingdom from the EU could have a material impact on the United Kingdom's economy and its future growth, impacting adversely an account's investments in the United Kingdom.
 It could also result in prolonged uncertainty regarding aspects of the United Kingdom's economy and damage customers' and investors' confidence.
 Any of these events could have a material adverse effect on an account.
 Furthermore, client portfolios could be adversely affected if one or more countries leave the euro currency.
 War, terrorism and related responses and events could cause substantial market volatility, disrupt food operations and adversely affect client performance.
 For example, Russia's invasion of Ukraine in February 2022, the resulting responses by the U.S. and other countries, and the potential for wider conflict, have increased and may continue to increase volatility and uncertainty in financial markets worldwide.
 The U.S. and other countries have imposed broad-ranging economic sanctions on Russia and Russian entities and individuals, and may impose additional sanctions, including on other countries that provide military or economic support to Russia.
-These sanctions, among other things, restrict companies from doing business with Russia and Russian issuers, and may adversely affect companies with economic or financial exposure to Russia and Russian issuers.
+These sanctions, among other things, restrict companies from doing business with Russia and Russian issuers, and may adversely affect companies with economic or financial exposure to Russia insues.
 The extent and duration of Russia's military actions and the repercussions of such actions are not known.
 The invasion may widen beyond Ukraine and may escalate, including through retaliatory actions and cyberattacks by Russia and even other countries.
-These events may result in further and significant market disruptions and may adversely affect regional and global economies including those of Europe and the U.S. Certain industries and markets, such as those involving oil, natural gas and other commodities, as well as global supply chains, may be particularly adversely affected.
-Whether or not an account invests in securities of issuers located
+These events may result in further and significant market disruptions and adversely affect regional and global economies including those of Europe and the U.S. Certain industries of issuers located in Russia, Ukraine and adjacent commodities, as well as global supply chains, may be particularly adversely affect.
+Whether or not an account invests in securities of issuers located in Russia, Ukraine and adjacent